 - 1. It is obligatory for all Georgian Top League (i.e., National League) football clubs as well as for the top four clubs of the Georgian Women's League to participate in the UEFA licensing process, which means that they will be evaluated as the UEFA Licence applicants.
-These regulations apply whenever expressly referred to by specific regulations governing men's and women's club competitions to be played under the auspices of UEFA (hereinafter: UEFA Club Competitions) and the UEFA Licence issued by GFF gives clubs the right to participate in UEFA Club Competitions. - 2.
-It is not necessary for clubs to obtain the UEFA Licence for participation in National Championships (this is the subject of fulfilment of requirements set out in a separate regulations for National club licensing purposes), but in case of failure to meet these regulations by the National League clubs, respective sanctions will be applied against them. - These regulations govern the rights, duties and responsibilities of all parties involved in the GFF club licensing system for participation in the UEFA Club Competitions and define in particular: - a) the minimum requirements to be fulfilled by GFF in order to act as the licensor for its clubs, as well as the minimum procedures to be followed by the licensor in its assessment of the club licensing criteria (chapter II); - b) the licence applicant as well as the licence required for entering the UEFA Club Competitions (UEFA Men's Licence and UEFA Women's Licence; both referred as UEFA Licence) (chapter III);
+These regulations apply whenever expressly referred to by specific regulations governing men's and women's club competitions to be played under the auspices of UEFA (hereinafter: UEFA club competitions) and the UEFA Licence issued by GFF gives clubs the right to participate in UEFA club competitions. - 2.
+It is not necessary for clubs to obtain the UEFA Licence for participation in national men's and/or women's championships (this is the subject of fulfilment of requirements set out in a separate regulations for National club licensing purposes), but in case of failure to meet these regulations by the clubs within the scope of these regulations (as defined in paragraph 1.1 above), respective sanctions will be applied against them. - These regulations govern the rights, duties and responsibilities of all parties involved in the GFF club licensing system for participation in the UEFA club competitions and define in particular: - a) the minimum requirements to be fulfilled by GFF in order to act as the licensor for its clubs, as well as the minimum procedures to be followed by the licensor in its assessment of the club licensing criteria (chapter II); - b) the licence applicant as well as the licence required for entering the UEFA club competitions (UEFA Men's Licence and UEFA Women's Licence; both referred as UEFA Licence) (chapter III);

-c) the minimum sporting, football social responsibility, infrastructure, personnel and administrative, legal and financial criteria to be fulfilled by a club in order to be granted the UEFA Licence by GFF as part of the admission procedure to enter the UEFA club competitions (chapter IV).
+c) the minimum sporting, social and environmental sustainability, infrastructure, personnel and administrative, legal and financial criteria to be fulfilled by a club in order to be granted the UEFA Licence by GFF as part of the admission procedure to enter the UEFA club competitions (chapter IV).